Jump to Glossary by letter

 - – a student enrolled in but not yet completed or graduated from a graduate certificate, graduate diploma or masters degree.

 - Quality Indicators for Learning and Teaching (QILT)

 - – an Australian Government program that brings survey data together from Australian institutions to help students make the best choice for their future study.
 The QILT website allows students to compare the quality of learning and teaching in different Australian higher education institutions.
 These comparisons can be generated between different institutions or by study areas.

 - – short-term graduate outcomes data are sourced from the Graduate Outcome Survey (GOS).
 GOS measures the outcome of higher education graduates approximately four to six months after they completed their course.
-It is a census of all in scope graduates and is administered under the Quality Indicators for Learning and Teaching (QILT) initiative, commissioned by the Australian Government Department of Education.
+It is a census of all in scope graduates and is administered under the Quality Indicators for Learning and Teaching (QILT) initiative, commissioned by the Australian Government Department of Education, Skills and Employment.

 - Social Research Centre (SRC)

 - – the information on this website is sourced by SRC from research undertaken and then presented for the purpose of disseminating information for the benefit of the public.